 Blackboard is integrated with the student record system which ensures that students are automatically enrolled onto Blackboard and can access their programme/modules online.
 This means that if you can't see one of your modules on Blackboard there may be a problem with your student record and you should contact the programme administration team via firstname.lastname@example.org to resolve this.

-For the logging-in session material used during induction week please visit the 'EAS Postgraduate Information' module on Blackboard.
+For the logging-in session material used during induction week please visit the 'EPS Postgraduate Information' module on Blackboard.

 Computer labs are categorised as either Open Access or School Specific:

 We have also created WiFi Study Spaces around the campus that are open to all students and have dedicated wireless access points so that you can study using your own equipment in a comfortable and relaxing environment.
 Some of these spaces also contain a number of computers with standard software which can be used.

 WiFi is available across the campus and is called _Aston Connect.
 It is really simple to use - Just connect your phone, tablet or laptop and enter your computer login details when requested – details can be found via our student guide on the IT website here.